mutualite/pathway/README.md

 1. Install [conda](https://docs.conda.io/projects/conda/en/stable/)
 2. Create an [Gemini API Key](https://ai.google.dev/)

-    Then, follow the easy steps to install and get started using the sample app.
+    Then, follow the easy steps to install and get started using the app.

 ## Installation